 The AWC Clubhouse, centrally located in the Statenkwartier, is the venue for many of the Club’s activities.
 These include General Meetings, craft groups, monthly Book Clubs, philanthropic events, as well as potlucks, wine tastings, and seasonal gatherings.

-In light of the Dutch government’s new corona guidelines, which will be in effect for the next three weeks, the AWC Board has decided to close the AWC Clubhouse until October 21.
+In light of the Dutch government’s new corona guidelines, the AWC Board has decided to close the AWC Clubhouse until further notice.
 Activities scheduled at the Clubhouse during this period will be canceled.

 Don’t miss out on our semi-annual Kick Offs and annual Holiday Bazaar.
 We also host philanthropic special events that donate a portion of the proceeds to charity.
 View our Events page or calendar for more details.